spellshape/cli/docs/versioned_docs/version-v0.26.1/08-references/01-cli.md

 The debug command starts a debug server and launches a debugger.

-Ignite uses the Delve debugger by default.
+Spellshape uses the Delve debugger by default.
 Delve enables you to interact with your program by controlling the execution of the process, evaluating variables, and providing information of thread / goroutine state, CPU register state and more.